bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 <!--different levels of offerings based on if they were poor or rich-->

-## What is the purpose of offerings in the New Testament church?
+## What was the purpose of offerings in the New Testament church?

 ### The offerings were symbols that pointed forward to Christ